-- Indigenous Awareness Training Program: As part of the Truth and Reconciliation Commission's Calls to Action, we challenge our policing lens and the way we interact with Indigenous people and communities. - Accessibility: A new pathway added to the plan, do more to support York Regional Police members' abilities. - YRP/Community Partnerships: Purposefully engage with community partners through meaningful and ongoing consultation on matters that affect them.
+- Indigenous Awareness Training Program: As part of the Truth and Reconciliation Commission's Calls to Action, we challenge our policing lens and the way we interact with Indigenous groups. - Accessibility: A new pathway added to the plan that does more to support York Regional Police members' abilities. - YRP/Community Partnerships: Purposefully engage with community partners through meaningful and ongoing consultation on matters that affect them.